alpiepho/vscode-hints/README.md

 Shows git blame details in line with code.
 - Prettier - Code formatter ([Link](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode))
 Auto formating for most files.
+- Vim([Link](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) Vim support. **does not** support all power-user features of vim.  doesn't work with GitLens well from my experience. (may have been fixed)

 switch to vi and limits